Reusing data

 Citing a dataset

-We ask you to cite datasets in accordance with the Joint Declaration of Data Citation Principles.
+We ask you to cite datasets you download and use in accordance with the Joint Declaration of Data Citation Principles.
 To make dataset citation easier we advise to copy and paste the citation from the citation block at the top of the dataset page.
 It is also possible to download the citation directly in Endnote, RIS or BibText format.
 This source reference will consist of:

 For example: